 Outlook folders vs categories

-Folders work a lot like the folders on your computer that allows you to organize and group files.
+Folders work a lot like the folders on your computer; they allow you to organize and group files in specific locations, so you’ll know where to find them.

-In Outlook, the folders are on the left-hand side of the navigation bar.
-You’ll notice that there are a number of default folders, such as:
+1. Find the folders on the left-hand side of the navigation bar.

 - Sent Mail